What is it?

 Why is it good for me?

-- It’s great aerobic exercise to tone up and help stay fit
+- It’s great aerobic exercise to help stay fit

 - The tactics make it a good all round work out for your brain as well

 - Your flexibility, balance and reaction speed is enhanced by all the twisting, turning, jumping and stretching